dfbustosus/NLP-and-Vision-Transformers/B) Transformers arquitecture/Theory.md

 So let's start from the begin.
 The input to this sublayer is a vector which contains the embedding and the positional encoding of each word.
 The output of each sublayer feed the other layers.

-So the dimension of the vector of each word $x_n$ of an input sequence if $d_{model} =512$ for example
+So the dimension of the vector of each word $x_n$ of an input sequence if $d_{model} =512$ for example is:

 $$PE(X_n)= [d_{1},d_{2},....,d_{512}]$$

-Each words become a vactor of $d_{model}=512$
+Each word become a vector of $d_{model}=512$

 Also each word needs to be mapped to all the other words in order to determine how it fits in a sequence.
-For example let's say that we have this sentence: "The dog is fine above the bed and it was cleaned"
+For example let's say that we have this sentence: *"The dog is fine above the bed and it was cleaned"*

 So for instance the model needs to be trained to determine if `it` is related to `dog` or `bed`.
 We can do this with a lot of computation using the $d_{model}=512$ but this is not feasible when we have a lot of sequences.